Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 6. [Waveshare 7.5" Tri-Color e-Paper Display with HAT Module](https://amzn.to/48PiB8I)
 7. (Optional) [MicroUSB to Ethernet adapter](https://amzn.to/3RURdPJ) - Only needed if you will not be setting up wireless.
 This dongle is plug-and-play.
 8. [Adafruit RaspberryPi Zero case](https://amzn.to/48sagbr)
-9. [5x7 Matted Desktop Picture Frame](https://amzn.to/3tJUklN) for housing the screen for display
+9. [5x7 Desktop Picture Frame with paper mat insert](https://amzn.to/3tJUklN) for housing the screen for display.
+The mat will need to be modified later to fit the screen dimensions.

 # New Build Guide
 1. Configure your SD card for the RaspberryPi.
 I used the Raspberry Pi installer on MacOS.
 Through that UI, give your unit a name (which is how it will appear on your network), then assign an ID and unique password.
 For ease of use later, also add your network SSID and password.
 On the second tab, be sure to enable enable SSH.